localnerve/gulp-responsive/README.md

 ![Verify](https://github.com/localnerve/gulp-responsive/workflows/Verify/badge.svg)

-> This is the same as [the original](https://github.com/mahnunchik/gulp-responsive) except with updated dependencies and code
+> This is mostly the same as [the original](https://github.com/mahnunchik/gulp-responsive) except with updated dependencies and code.

 > Generates images at different sizes

+> Exposes a `postprocess` option to allow you to capture the work of this transform and use it in other build operations.

 ## Installation